 In May or early June, his parents received a message from the War Department.

-“According to War Department records you have been designated as the emergency addressee of Sergeant Ralph A. Ellis who according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee of Sergeant Ralph A. Ellis, 20,600,401, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Pangatian.

 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.
 The POWs were sent out on work details to cut wood for the POW kitchens.
 Meals on a daily basis consisted of 16 ounces of cooked rice, 4 ounces of vegetable oil, and sweet potato or corn.
 The POWs were forced to work in the fields from 7:00 in the morning until 5:00 in the evening.
 Most of the food they grew went to the Japanese not them.
 Other POWs worked in rice paddies.